maqboolkhan/kubernetes-fullstack-tutorial/README.md

 ## Kubernetes Configuration Overview

 It is fun time now.
-Before getting our hands dirty, lets first understand all the Kubernetes yaml files.
+Before getting our hands dirty, let's first understand all the Kubernetes yaml files.
 The `kubernetes/` directory contains essential YAML files for deploying the application.
 Each file serves a specific purpose in the overall architecture.

 ### 1. Kind Cluster Configuration (`cluster.yaml`)

-Creates a local Kubernetes cluster in Docker using Kind.
-Let see this block more closely
+Creates a local Kubernetes cluster in Docker using Kind hence you do not need this file for Azure deployment.
+Let's see this block more closely

 ```yaml
 - role: control-plane